Prakruthi-G-H/html-css-mini-projects/rotating-text/README.md

 ## ✨ Future Enhancements

-- 🧠 Add JavaScript for advanced dynamic text loading
+- 🧠 Add JavaScript for dynamic text updates

 ## 👩‍💻 Developed by